Harlan Coben: Adaptations

 Coben's first book to be adapted for the screen was Tell No One.
 Director Guillaume Canet made a French-language film, based on the book, titled Ne le dis à personne, in 2006.

 Coben's 2003 book No Second Chance became the basis for the 2015 French miniseries of the same name.
 Two years later the same happened to Just One Look.

 Coben is the creator of the British crime drama television show The Five, which first aired in April 2016 on the Sky 1 channel in the United Kingdom.
 Coben also created the French-British crime drama television show Safe, which premiered on Netflix in 190 countries on May 10, 2018.

 Film and TV series

+Early adaptations

+The first of Coben's works to receive the screen treatment was his 2001 novel Tell No One, which was adapted into a 2006 French film of the same name.
+The film was a box office success and was widely praised, being nominated for nine César Awards, and winning four.
+Two further novels were adapted as miniseries for France's TF1 broadcaster: 2015's No Second Chance and 2017's Just One Look.

+The 2016 Sky1 drama The Five was an original series created by Coben, who followed suit with the C8/Netflix show Safe.

+Netflix

+In August 2018, following the success of Safe, Coben signed a multi-million-dollar, five-year contract with Netflix.
+Under the deal, 14 of his novels would be developed into series or films, with him serving as executive producer on all of them.
+The first one was The Stranger which premiered in January 2020.
+In October 2022, Netflix extended the deal for another four years, with the Myron Bolitar novel series now also available for adaptation.
+On February 20, 2023, Fool Me Once was announced as an upcoming adaptation in production for Netflix.
+As of June 2026, in addition to the original Safe, 12 series have been released under the Netflix deal; the series have been produced in different countries, with six in English, three in Polish, two in Spanish, and one in French as the original languages.
+A Myron Bolitar English-language television series is also in the works at Netflix.

+Others

 In 2022, Amazon Studios announced plans to produce a series based on the first Mickey Bolitar novel, Shelter.
 Jaden Michael stars as Mickey, alongside Constance Zimmer, Adrian Greensmith, Abby Corrigan, and Sage Linder.
 The series, Harlan Coben's Shelter, was released on August 18, 2023.

-In August 2018, Coben signed a multi-million-dollar, 5-year contract with Netflix.
-Under the deal, 14 of his novels would be developed into series or films, with him serving as executive producer on all of them.
-The first one was The Stranger which premiered in January 2020.
-In October 2022, Netflix extended the deal for another 4 years, with the Myron Bolitar series now also available for adaptation.
-On February 20, 2023, Fool Me Once was announced as an upcoming adaptation in production for Netflix.
+In 2025, Prime Video released the series Lazarus, based on an original concept by Coben.